sstuqtd/editor-framework/docs/ui/css-layout.md

 When creating new editor window or package panel, we recommend using flexbox to layout your web page.

-Editor Framework already has polymer's [iron-flex-layout](https://github.com/PolymerElements/iron-flex-layout) installed, with the CSS classes and properties it provides, we can easily create any layout that conforms to a CSS3 standard.
+Editor-Framework already has polymer's [iron-flex-layout](https://github.com/PolymerElements/iron-flex-layout) installed, with the CSS classes and properties it provides, we can easily create any layout that conforms to a CSS3 standard.

 ## Flexbox Basics